Applications for the Fund for Omaha 2024 grant cycle are open.

 Applications are accepted annually July 1 – August 1.
 Awards will be announced via email by October 31.

 The Omaha Community Foundation is committed to mobilizing support through the Fund for Omaha for organizations leading our community’s racial and social justice work.
-Goals of the grant program include working to ensure equitable access to opportunity and supporting advocacy efforts to address systems change in communities of color.
+Goals of the grant program include working to ensure equitable access to opportunity and supporting advocacy efforts to address systems change.

 Applicants can request up to $25,000.
 This grant is considered an operating support grant and can be used flexibly to accomplish the program or goals outlined in the application.